shubh1007/sudoku-solver/README.md

 # sudoku-solver
 A JavaScript-based Sudoku game and solver, featuring a Sudoku puzzle generator, an interactive user interface, and an algorithm for solving Sudoku puzzles.

-Welcome to [Sudoku Solver]!
+Welcome to Sudoku Solver!
 We're thrilled that you're interested in contributing to this project.
 Please take a moment to review the following guidelines to make your contribution process smooth and enjoyable.

 ## How to Contribute